constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/guided_link_traversal.md

-More formally, this consists of creating a [reachability criteria](cite:cites hartig2012) that can discriminate triples encountered inside a TREE document with the objective to decide if dereferencing the URLs in those triples will contribute to result for the query.
+More formally, this consists of creating a [reachability criteria](cite:cites hartig2012) that can discriminate triples encountered inside a TREE document with the objective to decide if dereferencing the URLs in those triples will contribute to the results for the query.
 A conceptual example is presented at [](#running_example) based on the query of [](#example-sparql), where we see in green that the query engine only considers the triples pertaining to the relation between the fragment and follow the relation that is compatible with the SPARQL filter expression.